CMU-17-214/f2023/labs/lab03.md

 - [ ] Write tests for `LinkedIntQueue` in TypeScript and `ArrayIntQueue` in Java and execute them from within the IDE.
 - [ ] Achieve 100% line coverage for `ArrayIntQueue` and show coverage results in the IDE or as HTML report.
-- [ ] Compare structural testing vs specification testing and analyze tradeoffs.
+- [ ] Describe tradeoffs between structural testing and specification testing to the TA. (no written answer needed)

 ## Instructions